pfelk/pfelk/install/configuration.md

   - [Microsoft Azure Sentinel](#two-microsoft-azure-sentinel-externally-supported)
 - [Finished](#finished)

-# Templates
+# :one: Templates
-- This step may be omited, it you installed utilzing the [pflek-installer.sh](https://raw.githubusercontent.com/pfelk/pfelk/master/pfelk-installer.sh) script :page_with_curl:
+ :triangular_flag_on_post: This step may be omited, it you installed utilzing the [pflek-installer.sh](https://raw.githubusercontent.com/pfelk/pfelk/master/pfelk-installer.sh) script :page_with_curl:
-### :one: Manual Method
+### :a: Manual Method
-- In your web browser navigate to the pfELK IP address using port 5601 (ex: 192.168.0.1:5601)
+1. In your web browser navigate to the pfELK IP address using port 5601 (ex: 192.168.0.1:5601)
-- Click ☰ in the upper left corner
+2. Click ☰ in the upper left corner
-- Click on _Dev Tools_ located near the bottom under the _Management_ heading
+3. Click on _Dev Tools_ located near the bottom under the _Management_ heading
-- Paste the contents of each template file located in the [template :file_folder:](https://github.com/pfelk/pfelk/tree/master/etc/logstash/conf.d/templates) and links below
+4. Paste the contents of each template file located in the [template :file_folder:](https://github.com/pfelk/pfelk/tree/master/etc/logstash/conf.d/templates) and links below
   - Component Templates
   - :small_red_triangle: **NOTE** _Component Templates must be installed first and in sequential order (e.g. pfelk-settings, pfelk-mappings-ecs etc...)_
     - [pfelk-settings](https://raw.githubusercontent.com/pfelk/pfelk/master/etc/logstash/conf.d/templates/pfelk-settings) - Install First